 2. Hepburn vs. Maytag – successfully defended Maytag against allegations that its clothes dryer was defective.
 Plaintiff was partially paralyzed and partially blinded.
 Plaintiff sought over $4 million in damages.
 The jury returned a verdict of no liability.
 The verdict was listed as one of the top twenty national defense verdicts by Verdict Search for the year 2003.

 3. Federal Securities litigation – represented a group of elderly investors who were defrauded in a pay phone lease back scheme.
 Ultimately, Ken Abele recovered over $1 million for his clients from various defendants.
+Additionally, Ken Abele achieved a significant settlement against a hedge fund for one of its investors.

 4. Appellate Practice – Ken Abele has been able to have several adverse lower tribunal decisions reversed in reported appellate decisions, including the reversal of the imposition of a significant fine against a family owned assisted living facility.